KyleAMathews/blog-2/_posts/2016-07-06-introducing-verve.md

 ### Interpreter

-The interpreter is probably the part of the VM which I'm most proud off: It's written in [GAS] x86_64, and inspired by [JavaScriptCore][JSC]'s LLInt (Low Level Interpreter), with a few modifications:
+The interpreter is probably the part of the VM which I'm most proud of: It's written in [GAS] x86_64, and inspired by [JavaScriptCore][JSC]'s LLInt (Low Level Interpreter), with a few modifications:
 Since the code is platform dependant, I can abuse of all x86_64's registers.
-Instead of adding holes to the bytecode to have some sort of inline cache, I use a side table, and the bytecode only contains an index in the table.
-This prevents writing to the bytecode stream (and in this case copying memory pages).
+When it comes to [inline caching], LLInt's bytecode contains "holes" for variable values, which will later be rewritten into the actual value loaded from the variable.
+In Verve I opted not to that because it requires modifying the bytecode itself, which will cause memory pages to be copied, and instead I use a side table for storing the values and only add a fixed index into the table to bytecode itself.

 ### Garbage Collection (GC)